 The early bird prize draw was drawn at de Gruchy on Thursday 15 June.
 Congratulations to the holder of winning ticket number 2263 – you’ve won £1,000 in de Gruchy vouchers!

-The draw for the top prize will broadcast live on ITV Channel TV.
-Within their programme will be a very special film from Jersey Hospice Care.
-The results will be published on our social media pages (Facebook.com/JerseyHospiceCare and Twitter.com/JerseyHospice) and right here.
+The evening will be compered by Peter Mac and the draw for the top prize will broadcast live on ITV Channel TV between 18.00 and 18.15, so make sure you tune in!
+Within their programme will also be a very special film about life at Jersey Hospice Care.
+The draw for the remaining prizes will continue after we go ‘off-air’.

 Entry to the live draw at the Royal Yacht Hotel is free to the public, who are all invited to come along.
-As well as enjoying the excitement of the live draw, those going along will be entertained by local singers.
-A DJ will follow the draw, for those wanting to stay behind and celebrate.
+As well as enjoying the excitement of the live draw, those going along will be entertained by two local singers.